twbs/bootstrap/site/content/docs/5.2/customize/color.md

 </div>
 {{< /example >}}

-## Custom color modes
+### Custom color modes

-While the primary use case for color modes is light and dark mode, custom color modes can easily be added.
-Create your own `data-theme` selector with a custom value as the name of your color mode, then modify the CSS variables as needed.
+While the primary use case for color modes is light and dark mode, custom color modes are also possible.
+Create your own `data-theme` selector with a custom value as the name of your color mode, then modify our CSS variables as needed.

-For example, you can create a blue theme with the selector `data-theme="blue"`.
+For example, you can create a "blue theme" with the selector `data-theme="blue"`.

 {{< scss-docs name="custom-color-mode" file="site/assets/scss/_content.scss" >}}